zbmed-semtec/doc2vec-doc-relevance/README.md

 If you are running the code from the code folder, run the compilation script as:

 ```
-python3 code/evaluation/show_avg.py -i data/output/gain_matrices/ -o data/output/results_gain.tsv
+python3 code/show_avg.py -i data/gain/ -o data/results_gain.tsv
 ```

 NOTE: Please do not forget to put a `'/'` at the end of the input file path.

 ## Tutorial
-A [tutorial](./docs/embeddings/) is accessible in the form of Jupyter notebook for the generation of embeddings.
++ A [tutorial](./docs/embeddings/) is accessible in the form of Jupyter notebook for the generation of embeddings.
++ A [tutorial](./docs/cosine_similarity/) is accessible in the form of Jupyter notebook for the computing cosine similarity values.